 The Scottish terrier, also known as the Aberdeen terrier, is a popular dog breed in the United States with a history dating back to nearly 150 years.
 This lovable, affectionate breed is a favored companion dog today in many countries.
-In case you are looking to buy or adopt a Scottish terrier, this brief guide can give you the basic information you need.
+In case you are looking to adopt a Scottish terrier, this brief guide can give you the basic information you need.

 - The Scottish terrier is a small dog in a big package.
 It is robust and sturdy and hails from the Scottish Highlands.

 - Writer William Haynes has described the Scottie in the following words: “The Scottie is a dog of dogs.
 All dogs are good and a terrier is better, but the Scottie is the best.
 Nobody can live in the same house with a Scottie a week and not love him!”

 - Like all terriers, this working dog was bred to drive out rodents and other pesky animals that eat our food grains.
 However, over the years, this has become a lounge dog and lost most of its hunting skills.
 Today, the Scottie is considered a moderately active dog that does not need too much exercise in order to be happy.

 - Scottish terriers are often compared to West Highland terriers but in reality, Scotties have long muzzle and longer ears whereas the Westies have broader muzzles and shorter ears.
 The Scottish Terrier is also heavier bodied and heavier boned than the Westie.

 - Scotties have sturdy cute bodies with hairy muzzles and brindled, wheat or black colored coats.

 - Height and weight-Males weigh about 9-11 kilos and females between 8-10 kilos.
 The height is up to 26 cm.
 They have a medium, short coat which requires daily brushing and regular trimming.